allegations0/foc/docs/faq.md

 Example races that may be possible to be added as a playable race, if you contribute all the above properly:

 - Kitsune / foxkin: wolfkin subrace.
 Nameset will be somewhat problematic though
-- Drow / dark elf: elf subrace.
-Will most likely require a lot of content and images, since drows are generally not a rare race.
-Nameset is easy, however
 - Goblins: greenskin subrace.
 Main issue is in finding portraits, especially female goblins.
 Will also require a lot of content and portrait, since they are common.
 - Minotaur: demonkin subrace.
 Main issue is female portraits, as well as naming.